MohcineProject/Ecosystem-simulation/README.md

     Cautious: A cautious creature estimates the trajectories of nearby creatures and adjusts its path to avoid potential collisions.
     Multiple Personalities: A creature with multiple personalities successively adopts other randomly chosen behaviors over time.
 However, it remains a creature with multiple personalities.

 # Design Patterns Used:

-    Factory Method: Initially designed for the creation of a FactoryBestioles class but later abandoned due to implementation difficulties.
-However, the principle is still applied in the Bestiole class.
+    Simple Factory with Singleton: Used to provide a consistent and centralized way of producing creatures.
+It also abstracts away complicated functions like random selection of attributes.
-    Strategy: Used for implementing behaviors.
+    Strategy: Used for implementing different behaviors that a creature can adopt.
-    Composite: Used for the MultiplePersonalities behavior, where the leaves represent other personalities.
+    Composite: Used for the Multiple Personalities behavior, where it is composed of multiple behaviors (leaves) which it uses to alternate a creature's personality.

 # Usage:

     1-Compilation with Makefile: Run make.
-    2-Enter the parameters of the simulation in the config file ("config.txt") 2-Execution of the Program: Run ./main.
+    2-Enter the parameters of the simulation in the config file ("config.txt") 3-Execution of the Program: Run ./main.
-    3-Defining Parameters:
+    4-Defining Parameters:

     0 < max vision capacity < 1
     0 < max vision angle < 360°